-This exposure draft has been prepared by staff of the Fair Work Commission based on the Health Professionals and Support Services Award 2010 (the Health Professionals Award) as at 3 December 2015.
-This exposure draft does not seek to amend any entitlements under the Health Award but has been prepared to address some of the structural issues identified in modern awards.
+This exposure draft has been prepared by staff of the Fair Work Commission based on the Health Professionals and Support Services Award 2010 (the Health Professionals Award) as at 3 December 2015 and incorporates award updates up to 19 December 2019.
+This exposure draft does not seek to amend any entitlements under the Health Award.
+Instead, it has been prepared to address some of the structural issues identified in modern awards and to apply plain language drafting principles and techniques.

-The review of this award in accordance with s.156 of the Fair Work Act 2009 is being dealt with in matter AM2014/204.
+The review of this award in accordance with section 156 of the Fair Work Act 2009 is being dealt with in matter AM2014/204.
 Additionally a number of common issues are being dealt with by the Commission which may affect this award.
-Transitional provisions have not been included in this exposure draft pending the outcome of the review.
+Some transitional provisions have been deleted as a result of decisions made during the review.